 - Start initial assessments to see what you know and what you need to work on.

-- Attend classes classes consistently and frequently work on your homework
+- Attend classes consistently and complete all homework assigned.

-- Complete all homework assignments and keep track of work in your homework log.
+- Keep track of all homework assignments on your homework log.

 - Post test to see the gains you've made in what you've been studying.